 Capstone module (Term 3):

-The programme draws on a wide range of assessment types to reflect the nature of the industry and to give you an adequate opportunity to successfully demonstrate achievement on the programme according to your preferred style of learning.
+The programme draws on a wide range of assessment types to reflect the nature of the industry and to give you every opportunity to successfully demonstrate achievement on the programme, depending upon your learning style.

 You will also engage in self-assessment and peer assessment.